Connecting to Gmail

 The Sisense Gmail connector is a certified connector that allows you to import data from the Gmail API into Sisense via theSisense generic JDBC connector.
 The Gmail connector offers the most natural way to integrating Gmail capabilities such as sending and receiving email, managing Gmail folders messages, and more, in Java applications.

 Sisense Gmail connector is a certified connector.
 The support for the connector is provided by Sisense and will be assisted by the certification partner's support, if needed.
 For any support issues or additional functionality requests, please contact your Sisense representative or open a request through our Help Center.
-For advanced inquiries, you can also contact our certification partner’s support directly via [email protected].
+For advanced inquiries specific to driver functionality, you can also contact our certification partner’s support directly via [email protected].

 After you have downloaded the driver, you can connect through a connection string in Sisense.
 The connection string is used to authenticate users who connect to the Gmail APIs.
 To obtain a connection string, you will need to register a Gmail app.
 Once you have connected to Gmail, you can import a variety of tables from the Gmail API